Discover where you should go for your perfect African safari

 Uganda’s Wildlife

-You’ll see Africa’s Big Five here, as well as tree-climbing lions, Nile crocs, hippos and endemic birds species such as shoebill, green-breasted pitta and gray crowned crane (Uganda’s national bird) – Uganda is one of the world’s best birding destinations.
+You’ll see Africa’s Big Five here, as well as tree-climbing lions, Nile crocodiles, hippos, and endemic bird species such as shoebill, green-breasted pitta, and gray-crowned crane (Uganda’s national bird).
+Uganda is one of the world’s best birding destinations.

 Why we love it

-Gorilla trekking in Bwindi Impenetrable Forest is such an awesome experience; it’s not only a physical challenge to get to the families of gorillas, but just so special when you reach them.
-I had one large female gorilla stop right in front of me and stare – it was so exhilarating!
-Their likeness to human behaviour is just extraordinary.
+Gorilla trekking in Bwindi Impenetrable Forest is an awesome experience.
+It’s not only a physical challenge to reach the families of gorillas, but it's just so special when you do.
+I had one large female gorilla stop right in front of me and stare; it was so exhilarating!
+Their likeness to human behavior is just extraordinary.

 Zambia Safaris